Railways Resolves 9,000 Complaints In Last Ten Days - UrduPoint

 Railways Resolves 9,000 Complaints In Last Ten Days

-On the directives of Minister for Railways, Azam Khan Swati, Pakistan Railways has set up a call center which was established to facilitate the passengers round the clock on daily basis, said press release here on Wednesday.
+On the directives of Minister for Railways, Azam Khan Swati, Pakistan Railways has set up a call center which was established to facilitate the passengers round the clock on daily basis.

 The call center number 042- 99070011 was only facilitating the passengers about the reservation issues but all the date of call record would be maintained quality of services.